 Affordability, interface, and apps

-Microsoft’s main hardware partner Nokia (which it now owns) was always good at producing quality hardware at relatively low prices.
-There are a wide range of older Windows Phones at varying price points, and finally a few that push the limit and rival Android and iOS on specs.
-Hardware manufacturers like Samsung, ZTE, LG, Lenovo, and Huawei were Windows Phone 8.1 partners, but it’s unclear who’ll be making Windows 10 Mobile handsets.
-We expect to see some cheap handsets in the near future, but Microsoft’s Lumia is likely to be the only flagship.
+Microsoft’s main hardware partner Nokia (the subject of a disastrous acquisition) was always good at producing quality hardware at relatively low prices.
+There are a wide range of older Windows Phones at varying price points, but few that rival Android and iOS on specs.
+Hardware manufacturers like Samsung, ZTE, LG, Lenovo, and Huawei were Windows Phone 8.1 partners, but they’ve abandoned the platform and Windows 10 Mobile handsets are thin on the ground.
+Microsoft’s Lumia brand is probably your best bet, though manufacturers like Acer and Blu offer alternatives.

-For sheer scale and variety nothing competes with Android.
-There’s a huge choice of low-cost handsets from a wide variety of different manufacturers and the platform has been deliberately optimized to run on low-end hardware.
+For sheer scale and variety, nothing competes with Android.
+You can spend a lot if you want to, for example, Google’s new Pixel phones and Samsung’s Galaxy S line match Apple’s iPhone pricing, but there’s also a huge choice of low-cost handsets from a wide variety of different manufacturers and the platform has been deliberately optimized to run on low-end hardware.
 The fact that Android also leads the field in free apps makes it the natural choice for the budget-conscious.
 Chances are, if it’s a smartphone by HTC, Samsung, Sony, ZTE, Huawei, or LG, it’s running Android.

 Led by Windows Phone, all three platforms have gravitated toward a minimalist, flat, fast, colorful user interface.
 The big difference is that many Android manufacturers have added their own user interfaces on top of stock Android, and so your mileage will vary.
 The basic structure with customizable home screens, an app drawer, and pull down notifications is standard, but there’s much more variation on Android than you’ll find on the other two platforms.

-The Android Lollipop roll-out ushered in Google’s “Material Design,” which is a minimalist look with simple animations that’s intended to create a new continuity across the platform and in Google’s apps.
-It’s stylish and slick, and it runs on around 30 percent of Android devices, at the time of writing.
-The aesthetic hasn’t changed much in the latest Android 6.0 Marshmallow release, which brings a few subtle refinements, but you’ll need a new device or a Nexus right now to see it.
-App developers are still adjusting, and it will be a while before Android 6.0 Marshmallow represents a big share of Android users.
+The Android Lollipop roll-out ushered in Google’s “Material Design,” giving stock Android a minimalist look with simple animations that offers some continuity across the platform and in Google’s apps.
+It’s stylish and slick, and it runs on around 35 percent of Android devices, at the time of writing.
+The aesthetic didn’t change much in Android 6.0 Marshmallow, which brought a few subtle refinements, but it’s still on less than 20 percent of devices.
+The latest Android 7.0 Nougat brings another batch of tweaks and enhancements, but it will be some time before we see it on a large percentage of devices.

 Windows 10 Mobile is based on a grid of “Live Tiles,” which can be arranged and resized to suit the owner.
 It looks and acts much like Windows 10 PCs and tablets, and there’s a consistency here that Microsoft’s desktop and Xbox users will find familiar.
 Windows Mobile can still sometimes feel overly stylish and sluggish compared to iOS and Android.
 It is very customizable, though, and Windows 10 Mobile definitely feels slicker than previous versions.
 The latest Windows 10 Mobile hardware also supports Continuum, an intriguing feature that allows you to dock your phone, and switch to a desktop interface.
 You can throw it up on a big screen and use a mouse and keyboard with it, effectively making your phone a PC.